ddev/ddev/docs/index.md

 * [DDEV Documentation](users/faq.md)
 * [DDEV Stack Overflow](https://stackoverflow.com/questions/tagged/ddev) for support and frequently asked questions.
 We respond quite quickly here and the results provide quite a library of user-curated solutions.
 * [DDEV issue queue](https://github.com/drud/ddev/issues) for bugs and feature requests
-* Interactive community support on [Discord](https://discord.gg/kDvSFBSZfs) for everybody, plus sub-channels for CMS-specific questions and answers.
+* Interactive community support on [Discord](https://discord.gg/hCZFfAMc5k) for everybody, plus sub-channels for CMS-specific questions and answers.
-* The `#ddev` channels in [Drupal Slack](https://drupal.org/slack), [TYPO3 Slack](https://my.typo3.org/index.php?id=35).
-We hope to get people to move to Discord, where the entire DDEV community can interact and share expertise.
 * [ddev-contrib](https://github.com/drud/ddev-contrib) repo provides a number of vetted user-contributed recipes for extending and using DDEV.
 Your contributions are welcome.
 * [awesome-ddev](https://github.com/drud/awesome-ddev) repo has loads of external resources, blog posts, recipes, screencasts, and the like.
 Your contributions are welcome.
 * [Twitter with tag #ddev](https://twitter.com/search?q=%23ddev&src=typd&f=live) will get to us, but it's not as good for interactive support, but we'll answer anywhere.